pratheeksha11/DataWisdom/README.md

 ## Post 3: Different Types of Recommendation Systems in AI
 In this post, I have gathered information on Recommendation systems being used in the field of AI across most of the big technologies in the world.
 From the movies we binge-watch to the books we devour, these systems influence our choices more than we realize.
 It's a fun way to know how technology helps us find new favorites!
 [Check out the post here](https://github.com/pratheeksha11/DataWisdom/blob/main/recommendation_systems_in_AI.md)

+## Post 4: Understanding Data Analysis in Business
+This post provides a comprehensive overview of the different types of data analytics used in business: Descriptive, Diagnostic, Predictive, Prescriptive, and Cognitive Analytics.
+From summarizing past data to predicting and influencing future outcomes, the post explains how these analytics techniques enable businesses to make informed, data-driven decisions.
+It's a valuable resource for anyone looking to understand the various aspects of business analytics and their importance in today's data-centric world.
+[Check out the post here](https://github.com/pratheeksha11/DataWisdom/blob/main/Data_Analysis_Overview_in_Business.md)